-If you’re wondering whether you should be enrolling in AP or honors courses, its hard to make the decision without knowing what makes the two different.
-For some, the advanced placement program seems like the king of classes, but depending on your skill set and who is teaching courses, being in an honors class can sometimes equate to a more challenging experience than being an AP student.
+If you’re wondering whether you should be enrolling in a honors vs AP course, it’s hard to make the decision without knowing the difference between AP and honors.
+For some, the Advanced Placement program seems like the king of classes, but depending on your skill set and who is teaching courses, being in an honors class can sometimes equate to a more challenging experience than being an AP student.

-Like many of the decisions you make in high school, choosing to enroll in an honors or advanced placement class mainly has to do with your future.
+Like many of the decisions you make in high school, choosing to enroll in an honors vs AP class mainly has to do with your future.
 Where do you see yourself in four years?
 Are you chasing after an education from a highly reputable university?
 Perhaps you’re interested in saving money by attending a community college?

 Deciding on which to sign up for really comes down to whether or not you’re interested in earning free college credit.
 If you need more information, contact eAchieve Academy to speak with one of our admissions counselors.

 Doing poorly in an AP class or succeeding in a regular high school course?